hediblk/blackjack-sim/README.md

 ## Next Steps

 - The split logic is too complex with this code as it stands as it requires keeping track of multiple hands at once --> may need to iterate over an array containing active hands
-- Build interactive UI instead of console
+- Build interactive UI instead of console (tkinter maybe?)
-- Implement some form of card counting strategy